brunobragaw8t/troney-next/README.md

 - [ ] OCR
 - [ ] Extraordinary expense (doesn't count toward average)
 - [ ] Line chart of balance across wallets (with average growth per month)
-- [ ] Mark expenses as recurrent
+- [ ] Mark expenses as recurring
-- [ ] Line chart of recurrent bills going up and down (e.g. to track electricity consumption and water usage)
+- [ ] Line chart of recurring bills going up and down (e.g. to track electricity consumption and water usage)
+- [ ] Semi-automate the registration of a recurring expense
 - [ ] Log out user when failing to get their data from database

 ## Technologies